nissenjonas/cheatsheets/spark.md

 df.explain(true) // prints the execution plan for the dataframe
 //
-// Observe how the optimized plan adds a null check and removes the dubplicate filter
+// Observe how the optimized plan adds a null check and removes the dublicate filter
 //
 //  == Parsed Logical Plan ==
 //  'Filter ('titleType = short)